American Expeditionary Forces: Formation

 The first American troops, who were often called "Doughboys," landed in Europe in June 1917.
-However the A. E. F. did not participate at the front until October 23, 1917, when the 1st Division fired the first American shell of the war toward German lines, although they participated only on a small scale.
+The AEF did not participate at the front until October 23, 1917, when the 1st Division fired the first American shell of the war toward German lines, although they participated only on a small scale.
 A group of regular soldiers and the first American division to arrive in France, entered the trenches near Nancy, France, in Lorraine.

-I Corps was officially activated in France, under the A. E. F., from 15 January 1918.
-It include the 1st, 2nd, 26th, 32nd, 41st and 42nd Divisions.
+I Corps was officially activated in France, under the AEF, from 15 January 1918.
+It included the 1st, 2nd, 26th, 32nd, 41st and 42nd Divisions.
 (4th Brigade, US Marine Corps, was included as part of 2nd Division.)

 II Corps was activated on 24 February, by which time troop numbers justified it.
 Initially II Corps consisted of the 27th, 30th, 33rd, 78th and 80th Divisions.

 In June 1918, many component infantry units from II Corps – commanded by Maj.-Gen. George W. Read – were attached to veteran British Army or Australian Army units.
 This served two purposes: familiarizing the Americans with actual battlefield conditions in France, and temporarily reinforcing the British Empire units that were often severely-depleted in numbers, after more than three years of fighting.
 In fact, the first major operation in World War I to involve US troops concerned individual infantry platoons of the 33rd Division, which were attached to battalions of the Australian Corps for the Battle of Hamel on the 4th of July.
-Their involvement was voluntary and occurred despite last-minute orders from A. E. F. headquarters, that its troops should not take part in offensive operations led by non-US generals.
-Thus Hamel was historically significant as the first major offensive operation during the war to involve US infantry and the first occasion on which US units had fought alongside British Empire forces.
+Their involvement was voluntary and occurred despite last-minute orders from AEF headquarters, that its troops should not take part in offensive operations led by non-US generals.
+Thus Hamel was historically significant as the first major offensive operation during the war to involve US infantry.

-The A. E. F. used French and British equipment.
+The AEF used French and British equipment.
 Particularly appreciated were the French canon de 75 modèle 1897, the canon de 155 C modèle 1917 Schneider, and the canon de 155mm GPF.
 American aviation units received the SPAD XIII and Nieuport 28 fighters, and the U.S. Army tank corps used French Renault FT light tanks.
 Pershing established facilities in France to train new arrivals with their new weapons.

 By the end of 1917, four divisions were deployed in a large training area near Verdun: the 1st Division, a regular army formation; the 26th Division, a National Guard division; the 2nd Division, a combination of regular troops and U.S. Marines; and the 42nd "Rainbow" Division, a National Guard division made up of soldiers from nearly every state in the United States.
 The fifth division, the 41st Division, was converted into a depot division near Tours.